jon-heard/obsidian-inline-scripts/README.md

 ## HOW-TO: Setup the plugin and try it out
 1. Walk through the process of installing and enabling the plugin (TBD once this plugin is part of the community).
 2. Open a note to try out the plugin.
+3. In the note, type `;;greet` (or `!!greet!` on mobile).
+4. Note that the shortcut expands to "Hello.
+How are you?" as soon as you've finished typing it.
-3. In the note, type `;;d100;` (or `!!d100!` on mobile).
+5. In the note, type `;;d100;` (or `!!d100!` on mobile).
-4. Note that the shortcut expands to a roll-result as soon as you've finished typing it.
+6. Note that the shortcut expands to a roll-result as soon as you've finished typing it.
-5. Repeat step 3.
+7. Repeat step 5.
 Note that the roll result is (most likely) different.
 If it is not different then you are just lucky.
-Try step 3 again.
+Try step 5 again.

 __Text Expander JS__ comes with the following shortcuts defined by default:
+- greet
 - date
 - time
 - datetime